 Nodelman also points out that traditional (Aesopian) ideas about which personalities belong to which animals can be turned upside down, used ironically.
 He gives the example of Pearl the pig in The Amazing Bone.
 Traditionally, we expect pigs to be dirty and gluttonous, but Pearl is delicate and refined.
 Dr Seuss does a similar thing with Horton the elephant, who would normally break a tree by sitting in a nest.
 We see Horton’s bulk and don’t immediately expect him to be timid.
 Young readers learn not to judge characters based on their appearance.

 I’d suggest that picture books with animal characters are a great way to avoid all those visual mis-match problems whilst getting to the emotional heart of the matter.

-All of this is not to say that problems of the dominant culture are absent as soon as illustrators/authors turn people into animals.
+I don’t mean to say that problems of the dominant culture are absent as soon as illustrators/authors turn people into animals.
 On the contrary: the pettiness of current social practices can be univeralized, as described by John Berger.